-- A time series of LWP and the raw measurements of brightness temperature at 31.4 GHz as observed at relatively low LWP values during a change from cloudy to cloud-free conditions for a single-layer cloud is shown in Figure 2.
-The brightness temperature varies between 17°C and 18°C when the retrieval gives a LWP around 10 gm-2 during the time period from 1100 to 1200 UTC on 25 July 2014.
-Visibility is very low until 1400 UTC and the Doppler lidar signal appears to be fully attenuated by the cloud.
-The cloud produced some precipitation from 1330 UTC and started to disappear around 1400 UTC, when the lidar was able to fully penetrate the cloud.
-The same data is shown in Figure 3 as a scatter plot of LWP and brightness - temperature colour coded according to the maximum in radar reflectivity of the respective profile.
-The figure shows that the 31.4 GHz brightness temperature is lowest at LWP around $0 \text{ gm}^{-2}$ , i.e. in the absence of cloud, supporting the plausibility of the LWP retrieval and the offset correction.
-Further example cases of a cloud system that extends through the inversion and of a cloud system that is precipitating ice versus liquid are shown in the Supplementary Material. - 145
+A time series of LWP and the raw measurements of brightness temperature at 31.4 GHz as observed at relatively low LWP values during a change from cloudy to cloud-free conditions for a single-layer cloud is shown in Fig. 2.
+The brightness temperature varies between 17 and 18 °C when the retrieval gives a LWP around 10 gm^{-2} during the time period from 11:00 to 12:00 UTC on 25 July 2014.
+Visibility is very low until 14:00 UTC and the Doppler lidar signal appears to be fully attenuated by the cloud.
+The cloud produced some precipitation from 13:30 UTC and started to disappear around 14:00 UTC, when the lidar was able to fully penetrate the cloud.
+The same data are shown in Fig. 3 as a scatter plot of LWP and brightness temperature colour-coded according to the maximum in radar reflectivity of the respective profile.
+The figure shows that the 31.4 GHz brightness temperature is lowest at LWP around 0 g m-2, i.e. in the absence of cloud, supporting the plausibility of the LWP retrieval and the offset correction.
+Further example cases of a cloud system that is precipitating ice versus liquid are shown in the Supplement.